-Will I have a rep in my resort?
+Will I have a rep in my hotel?

-We will be aiming to make your holiday as contactless as possible, and while there will be some staff on hand, we will be encouraging you to make full use of the First Choice App, if you can.
-The First Choice App allows you to access all kinds of information and to contact us 24/7 with any specific questions you might have.
-If you prefer, you can also contact us 24/7 by phone, SMS or email.
+We will be aiming to make your holiday as contactless as possible, and while there will be staff in your destination, we will be encouraging you to make full use of the First Choice app, if you can.
+The app allows you to access all kinds of information and to contact us 24/7 with any specific questions you might have.
+If you prefer, you can also contact us 24/7 by phone or email.

 Will my room be cleaned during my stay?

 Yes, definitely.
-But, in some hotels, room cleaning during your stay may be less frequent or on an on-demand basis, to reduce unnecessary contact with staff.
+But, in some hotels, room cleaning during your stay may be less frequent to reduce unnecessary contact with staff.
 At some hotels, in-room facilities such as tea and coffee, minibars and room service may be unavailable to reduce unnecessary contact.
 And, towels may be changed less frequently.

 Can I pay for any extras in my hotel by cash?